- Principal component analysis

 - Classification and Set Learning

 - The right tools for machine learning debugging

-Data analysis is a process of inspecting, cleaning, transforming and modeling data with the aim of discovering useful information, illuminating conclusions and support decision making.
+Data analysis is a process of inspecting, cleaning, transforming, and modeling data with the goal of uncovering useful information, informing conclusions, and supporting decision-making.
 Data analytics has many facets and approaches, encompassing various techniques under a variety of names, and is used in different fields of business, science, and social science.
 In today's business world, data analysis plays a role in making more scientific decisions and helping businesses operate more efficiently.

 In statistical applications, data analysis can be divided into descriptive statistics, exploratory data analysis, and confirmatory data analysis.
 It focuses on discovering new features in data while the latter focuses on confirming or falsifying existing assumptions.
 Predictive analytics focuses on the application of statistical models for prediction or predictive classification, while text analytics applies statistical, linguistic, and structural techniques to extract and classify information from textual sources, a species unstructured data.
 All of the above are varieties of data analysis.